medcomdk/dk-medcom-document/input/pagecontent/StructureDefinition-medcom-document-patient-intro.md

 #### Required information

 There are certain requirements to which data must be present in a FHIR document.
-These requirements comes from the IHE XDS metadata standard (sourcePatientInfo attribute) that requires for a Danish CPR-number (unique identifier), given and family name, birthdate and gender to be present.
-Therefore, does these informationhave a minimum cardinality of 1.
+These requirements come from the IHE XDS metadata standard (sourcePatientInfo attribute) that requires for a Danish CPR-number (unique identifier), given and family name, birthdate and gender to be present.
+Therefore, this information has a minimum cardinality of 1.

 It is not allowed to add a replacement-CPR (Danish: erstatningsCPR), as this is not supported in the infrastructure.